"Looking Glass"

 Story:

-A seagull is caught cleaning himself on a tide swept beach on the Oregon Coast.
+A seagull is caught mid-preen on a tide-swept beach along the Oregon Coast.

 -BAP